AgentTroll/blog/2019-07-28-lets-talk-privacy.md

-This post should come with a big red disclaimer that says I'm not an expert, but since my screen is redshifted to hell, plain black will have to do.
+This post should come with a big red disclaimer that says I'm not an expert, but since my screen is redshifted to hell, so plain black will have to do.
 I'm just a Java programmer with a blog.

 With that out of the way, I am subscribed to